 For $900, you get a camera, lens, diffuser, and pistol grip.
 It uses the same basic layout as the diVuser setup above.
 The "diffuser + close up filter" scheme has been used successfully for years by Photomed to turn point and shoot cameras into mini dental powerhouses.

-I've talked to the head of Blue Sky Bio and he's a great.
+I've talked to the head of Blue Sky Bio and he's a great dentist who cares about the needs of dentists.
 The whole company is dedicated to bringing top technology to dentists at lower prices.
 They offer $99 implants and free implant planning software.

 What's the difference?

-What I like about Olympus cameras is that they include a VERY powerful pop up flash.
-It's certainly more powerful than my Panasonic GX-85 or even my mighty Canon 7D.
+Compared to my own GX-9 kit, what I like about Olympus cameras is that they include a VERY powerful pop up flash.
+It's certainly more powerful than my Panasonic GX-9 or even my mighty Canon 7D.
 That power is what enables them to sell you a camera without the traditional ring flash.
 The diffuser spreads out the light beautifully.
 With my setup, you have to buy an additional $230 flash.
-That flash enables video shooting and many cool flash bounce tricks, but most offices won't use them.
+That flash adds LED for video shooting and many cool flash bounce tricks, but most offices won't use them.
 The Olympus E-PL8 included in Blue Sky Bio's kit is very fast, very small and very light.
 It's a great little camera.
 I wouldn't hesitate to take it around the world with me.

 You may not be able to get close enough to take single crown shots.
 That said, the system is modular, and you can buy the Olympus 60mm macro lens when you're ready.
 Upgrading to a true macro lens would correct the main shortcoming of their kit.
 The usual street price of that lens is $500, but it has dropped to as low as $299 on Black Friday 2017.